mije/todo/README.md

               cpu: 25m
               memory: 128M
 ```

-NOTE: Play with the params to see how it affects the availability during deployment restarts.
+*NOTE*: Play with the params, especially increase the `PGPOOL_NUM_INIT_CHILDREN` to see how it affects the availability during deployment restarts.

 ## Expose k8s service
 ```bash